medic/cht-docs/content/en/apps/tutorials/targets.md

 ![goal not achieved](household_assessments_zero_reports.png) ![goal achieved](household_assessments_reached_goal.png)

 ### 6. Define Percentage Households with >=2 Assessments Widget
-This widget calculates the number of households that have two or more patients assessed this month.
+This widget calculates the percentage of households that have two or more patients assessed all time.
 Use `emitCustom` to emit a custom target instance object.
 The target instance ID is the household ID.
 Edit the `targets.js` file and add the target widget as shown below:

 ```javascript